unode/deep-learning-intro/_episodes/01-introduction.md

 ### 6. Train the model

 We can now go ahead and start training our neural network.
-We'll probably keep doing this for a given number of iterations or _epochs_ or until the loss function gives a value under a certain threshold.
+We'll probably keep doing this for a given number of iterations through our training dataset (referred to as _epochs_) or until the loss function gives a value under a certain threshold.
 The graph below show the loss against the number of _epochs_, generally the loss will go down with each _epoch_, but occasionally it will see a small rise.

 ![A graph showing loss over the first 1500 epochs of training an example network.](../fig/training-0_to_1500.svg)